Where Contemporary Healing Ministry meets a Theology of the Cross.

 Are Contemporary Healing Ministries really equipped to deal with the healing we need?

 If we are to make any real sense of this shift in looking at a healing ministry from the perspective of 'dying', we will need to begin at the very beginning.
-I believe this because I remember well my frustration pouring over the healing scenes in scripture while trying to lead a healing prayer team away from the desire to find a method to replicate miracles.
 The Scriptures tell stories of the blind receiving sight, the sick receiving health, the lame rising to their feet with their mat in hand, and the dead being raised.
 It is not good enough to just give up and adopt an attitude that God has not healed that way since the days of the early Church when Jesus commissioned his disciples to continue to heal in his Name.
 The issue with many healing ministries today is that they do not really work when taken out of the context of God's eschatological plan for his creation.
 So, to get to the end, we must begin at the beginning.

-My aim in this work is not to disparage a mission who's effort is centered in the hope of a merciful and healing God or to suggest that any experiences you may have had with healing are not legitimate.
-I know of many trusted friends and professionals who have had some experience with a healing practice such as listed above.
-Thus, the scope of the upcoming work is to present an alternative contemporary and charismatic healing ministry based on the following: 1.
+This ministry does not disparage any ministry who's effort is centered in the hope of a merciful and healing God or suggest that any experiences you may have had with charismatic healing practices are not legitimate.
+This ministry is an alternative contemporary and charismatic healing ministry based on the following: 1.
 The Bound Will: God’s original creation, the fall, and the nature of sin